Kevin Hayes Game Preview: Blues vs. Golden Knights

 Hayes Stats vs. the Golden Knights

-- The Golden Knights have conceded 58 goals in total (just 2.3 per game), the second-fewest allowed in the league.
+- The Golden Knights have given up 60 goals in total (just 2.3 per game), the third-fewest allowed in the league.

 |2023-2024 Season